NeuSzft/NeuLdapMgnt/README.md

 ```

 ## Running the Unit Tests
-The results of the selenium test can be found within the [Models.Test](./NeuLdapMgnt/Models.Tests/) directory.
+The results of unit tests can be found within the [Models.Test](./NeuLdapMgnt/Models.Tests/) directory.

 ### Run the tests:
 ```